Department of Politics

 - Explore connections, collaborators, related work and more

-Dr Alasia Nuti joined the Department of Politics at the University of York in September 2015 as a Lecturer in Political Theory.
+Dr Alasia Nuti joined the Department of Politics at the University of York in September 2015.
 She works in contemporary political theory and gender studies and she has a strong interest in postcolonial theory and critical race theory.
 In particular, Alasia is interested in historical injustice, responsibility, structural injustice, memory, immigration and pluralism.
 She has recently published her first book, entitled Injustice and the Reproduction of History (Cambridge University Press, 2019), which examines why the unjust past matters from a normative perspective.
+The book was awarded an Honorable Mention from the ECPR Prize in Political Theory in 2021.
+In 2022, Alasia was awarded the Early Career Prize from the Britain and Ireland Association for Political Thought for excellence in research and teaching.
 Alasia is also working on other research projects on which you can find out more by looking at the ‘research tab’.

 Before starting her full duties at the University of York, Alasia was a Postdoctoral Fellow at Justitia Amplificata (Goethe-Universität Frankfurt and Freien Universität Berlin) where she worked on the normative challenges of temporary labour migration within the European Union.